Dr. Jeffrey W. Stehr

 I direct field operations for the National Acid Deposition Program's MD99, Beltsville, Maryland site.

-On the side, I also do some consulting on patents, forensic meteorology, air pollution and the like.
+On the side, I also do some consulting on patents, forensic meteorology, air pollution and the like, and I perform improvisational comedy around town.

 Future interests include: development of a cloud sensor for radiosondes; and measurement of SO2 and sulfate over the East Coast via satellite, airplane, and at the surface.